Meet the Dog Nerds!

-We have the skill, knowledge, and expertise to help alter the life of both you and your dog through real behavior change.
+We have the skill, knowledge, expertise, and desire to help alter the life of both you and your dog through real behavior change.

 Lisa Radosta, DVM, DACVB: Co-founder of Dog Nerds

 Mindy Cox, B.S., CPDT-KSA: Co-founder of Dog Nerds

 I transitioned into the animal world after a successful career in education.
 I worked with under privileged children, children with behavior challenges, and eventually moved into administration as an Assistant Principal.

 I obtained my Bachelor’s degree from Slippery Rock University, and my a Master’s Degree in Educational Leadership from Florida Atlantic University.